-From gender issues to gender statistics on work-family balance: illustrative examples
+From gender issues to gender statistics on reconciliation of work and family life: illustrative examples

 ||Sources of data